Tony Sucipto

-Tony Sucipto (born 12 February 1986 in Surabaya, East Java), nicknamed Toncip, is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persela Lamongan. he can also play as a left-back or a central defender.
+Tony Sucipto (born 12 February 1986 in Surabaya, East Java), nicknamed Toncip, is an Indonesian former footballer who plays as a defensive midfielder. he can also play as a left-back or a central defender.

 Personal life

 Tony is married with children.
 He is a Muslim who observes the Islamic month of Ramadan.

 Club career

 Persib Bandung

 After a year at Persija Jakarta, in 2011, Tony signed for Persib Bandung.
 He scored his first two goals for Persib in a 5-1 win against Persita Tangerang in an Indonesia Super League match on 15 April 2013.
 In seven years, he made 173 league appearances and scored three goals.

 Persija Jakarta

 In 2019, Tony returned to Persija and made his league debut on 20 May 2019 against Barito Putera at the 17th May Stadium, Banjarmasin.